chippyash/Strong-Type/README.md

 *  i() - return the imaginary part as a RationalType
 *  isZero() - Is this number equal to zero?
 *  isReal() - Is this number a real number?  i.e. is it in form n+0i
-*  isGuassian() - Is this number Gaussian, i.e r & i are both equivelent to integers
+*  isGuassian() - Is this number Gaussian, i.e r & i are both equivalent to integers
 *  conjugate() - Return conjugate of this number
 *  modulus() - Return the modulus, also known as absolute value or magnitude of this number
 *  theta() - Return the angle (sometimes known as the argument) of the number when expressed in polar notation